 The Importance of Following Pediatrician Guidance Strictly

-Parents should always consult their pediatrician before starting an alternating ibuprofen and Tylenol schedule.
+Parents should always consult their pediatrician before starting an alternating ibuprofen and Tylenol schedule, especially for babies, children with chronic illness, children taking other medications, or any child who appears seriously unwell.
 Children vary widely in how they metabolize medications based on age, weight, underlying health conditions, and concurrent illnesses.

 A doctor will offer personalized advice about: